yuejoyceliu/yueliu96.github.io/source/_posts/Introduction-to-Computational-Chemistry.md

 ### 2.2.8 Small Rings and Conjugated Systems

-**Small Rings**: If a sufficient number of cross terms is included, however, the necessary number of atom types can be actually reduced, i.e. the cross terms modify the diagonal terms so that a more realistic behaviour is obtained for large deviations from the nature value.
+**Small Rings**: If a sufficient number of cross terms is included, however, the necessary number of atom types can be actually reduced, i.e. the cross terms modify the diagonal terms so that a more realistic behavior is obtained for large deviations from the nature value.

-**Conjugated System**: e.g. according to the MM2 type convention, all carbond atoms of 1,3-butadiene are of the same type.
+**Conjugated System**: e.g. according to the MM2 type convention, all carbon atoms of 1,3-butadiene are of the same type.
 But the outer C-C bond is slightly reduced in double bond character while the central bond is roughly halfway between a single and a double bond.
 Also, the rotational barrier for the central bond is calculated to be ~55kcal/mol, while only ~6kcal/mol in experiment.
-Two approaches to deal with this case, one is to identify certain bonding combinations and use special parameters for these cases; the other is to perform a simple electronic structure calculation to determine the degree of delocalization within the $\pi$-system.
-The main problem of the first method is there are so many such special cases, while the other method is compuational expensive and requires additional iteration.
+Two approaches to deal with this case, one is to identify certain bonding combinations and use special parameters for these cases; the other is to perform a simple electronic structure calculation to determine the degree of de-localization within the $\pi$-system.
+The main problem of the first method is there are so many such special cases, while the other method is computational expensive and requires additional iteration.

 The natural bond length varies between 1.503 $\text{\AA}$ and 1.337 $\text{\AA}$ for bond orders between 0 and 1, these are values for pure single and double bonds between two $sp^2$-carbons.
 The rotational barrier for an isolated double bond is 60kcal/mol.

 ### 2.2.9 Comparing Energies of Structurally Different Molecules

-The zero point of the energy in each term has so far been choosen for convenience.
+The zero point of the energy in each term has so far been chosen for convenience.
 The force field energy, $E_{FF}$, is often called the *steric energy* as in some sense it is the excess energy relative to a hypothetical molecule with non-interacting fragments.
 This is inconsequential for comparing energies of different conformations of the same molecule, i.e. where the atom types and bonding are the same.

 $$\Delta H_f = E_{FF} + \sum^{bonds} \Delta H_{AB} + \sum^{groups} \Delta H_G$$

 To convert the steric energy to heat of formation, terms can be added depending on the number and types of bond present in the molecule.
-Since correctrions from larger moities are small, it follows that energy differences between systems having the same groups can be calculated directly from differences in steric energy.
+Since corrections from larger moieties are small, it follows that energy differences between systems having the same groups can be calculated directly from differences in steric energy.

 ## 2.3 Force Field Parameterization

 Inherent contradiction in designing highly accurate force fields:

-- problem1: need numerous experimental data
+- problem 1: need numerous experimental data
-- solution1: rely on data from electronic structure calculations to derive force field parameters $\rightarrow$ the electrostatic interaction may be assigned on the basis of fitting parameters to the electrostatic potential derived from an electronic wave function
+- solution 1: rely on data from electronic structure calculations to derive force field parameters $\rightarrow$ the electrostatic interaction may be assigned on the basis of fitting parameters to the electrostatic potential derived from an electronic wave function
-- problem2: van der Waals interactions are difficult to calculate reliably by electronic structure methods, requiring a combination of electron correlation and very large basis sets
+- problem 2: van der Waals interactions are difficult to calculate reliably by electronic structure methods, requiring a combination of electron correlation and very large basis sets
-- solution2: VDW parameters $\leftarrow$ experimental data for either the solid or liquid state
+- solution 2: VDW parameters $\leftarrow$ experimental data for either the solid or liquid state
-- problem3: since the parameterization implicitly takes many-body effects into account, the parameters are not unique
+- problem 3: since the parameterization implicitly takes many-body effects into account, the parameters are not unique

 1. functional form of FF

     In MM2(91), fewer parameters are used than estimated ones: two routes for insufficient parameters:
-    1. estimate the missing parameters by comparison to force field parameters for similiar systems
+    1. estimate the missing parameters by comparison to force field parameters for similar systems
     2. use external information, experimental or electronic structure calculations

 2. how to assign weights for reference data?